sigmacomputing/sigmaquickstarts/site/sigmaguides/src/snowflake_snowpark_udf_python/snowflake_snowpark_udf_python.md

 <strong>IMPORTANT:</strong><br> Packages are powerful and can really accelerate development.
 There are thousands of packages available with the list growing every day.
 </aside>

-Open VSCode again.
-We select the Python interpreter we want to use for our project.
+Open VSCode.
+We need to select the Python interpreter we want to use for our project.

 Access the VSCode editor commands. `Ctrl+Shift+P` will bring you directly to the editor commands.